- Camp Iona is set on 2.2ha, with areas of flat to sloping lawns and a sealed area in front of the hall.

 Within Reach of Camp

-- The privately owned Blakely Pacific Herbert Forest, while just across the Waianakarua River, is best accessed via Breakneck Road through the Waianakarua township.
+- The privately owned Port Blakely Herbert Forest, while just across the Waianakarua River, is best accessed via Breakneck Road through the Waianakarua township.
 Public walking access is allowed, with three native bush tracks of various lengths to explore.
 There are some large podocarp trees here, and you will be serenaded by the bellbirds and other native birds.
 A steel ladder enables you to climb beside a waterfall.

 - PLEASE NOTE: The forest is private property and there may be times when access is closed, such as during high fire danger or when there are operations in progress.
 We would therefore ask that people respect any closures and obey any signage that is in place